cobot/cobot_client/README.md

     include CobotClient::XdmHelper

+This will automatically resize Cobot's iframe whenever a new page is loaded.
+To manually trigger a resize call `window.Cobot.iframeResize()`.

 ### Generating URLs to the Cobot API

 There is a module `CobotClient::UrlHelper`.
 After you include it you can call `cobot_url`.
 Examples: